dobtco/procure-io/README.md

 Procure.io is very early-stage alpha software, but if you're interested in getting your hands dirty, contributions are more than welcome.
 Your workflow should look something like this:

 1. Fork the repo
-2. Write some sweet code
+2. Write some sweet code in a feature-branch
 3. Write some tests (unit & acceptance, currently) that cover the functionality you added
 4. Create a pull request